 With the invention of the digital age comes tired, irritated eyes.
 Add to that stress a lack of sleep and our eyes tell the tale.
 Here are some common herbs that can be used to soothe the redness in the eye, and soften the delicate skin around the eye itself.

 To use herbs in and around the eye, caution is taken to keep them as pure as possible.
 Make a strong decoction of the herb, and strain twice to remove any bits that may be in the liquid.
-Using a gauze square, or flannel square (I make simple... squares out of two pieces of flannel sewn together for each square).
+Use a gauze square or flannel square.
 Use these squares dipped into the decoction, and squeeze just enough so they are not sloppy.
 Find a place to lie down for 15, quiet minutes and try to relax.

 01 of 06

 Calendula is a gentle herb for all parts of your skin.
 Calendula is soothing to both the inner and skin around the outer part of the eye.
-When using calendula, use only the flower petals for making this decoction.
-For more uses with calendula:
+With calendula, use only the flower petals for making this infusion.

 02 of 06

 Chamomile is notorious for being gentle and soothing.
 Use it as relief for your sunburned face, and since it will not irritate the eye itself, this is a great way to soothe that delicate skin.
 Chamomile can also help with eyes that are tired from overuse.

 03 of 06

 Mallow continues to be a useful herb to keep.
 Using it as a decoction around the eyes, and mallow will help soften that delicate skin.
 Dab it on with a piece of flannel or cotton ball, being careful not to stretch or pull the skin.
 Allow to dry.Continue to 5 of 6 below.